billpottle/TournamentML/README.md

 ## Notes

 ..* K means nearest neighbor is NOT deterministic, so in certain cases you may have better results running the simulation a second time.
+..* You must trust the code to allow it to run on your system.
+If unsure, you can run everything inside a VM and the source code is all provided if you would like to check it for yourself.
+..* You may be required to sign in to google to run the Colab code.
+You may receive a dialog about 'resetting all runtimes' or playground mode.
+Nothing needs to be stored in state, please feel free to reset.
+Alternatively, download the notebook and run it on your own system.